Sun-H454/chinese-crossword-maker/README.md

 ## README(en)
-This program is used to create Chinese crossword puzzles.
+This program is used to create Chinese crossword puzzles, especially those containing Chinese Poetry or articles.
 Unlike other online crossword puzzle generators, this program can automatically use the previous sentence as a clue, greatly improving production efficiency.
-Therefore, this is more suitable for generating crossword puzzles composed of poetry.
+Additionally, you can write down more sentences and corresponding clues in the file to individualize your puzzles.
 #### Input
 Put all the text you want to generate into the data.txt file, ensuring that it is in the same directory as the program.
+You can read the provided data.txt file for reference.
 The title of each poem should start with the "%" symbol and do not retain additional information such as author, dynasty, etc. There should be no extra symbols (such as pinyin, comments, etc.) or spaces in the file.
 The init.ini file is used to configure initialization information.
 The first line is a number(unsigned int in C/C++) used as seeds for generating random numbers.
 The second line is the initial sentence, which serves as the starting point for program generation.
 #### Output
 The program will generate three files in the current directory, named random number seeds with suffixes of "maps. csv", "clue. txt", and "ans. txt".
 Among them, "maps. csv" is used to create a printed version of the puzzle. 'clue. txt' is the clue for the puzzle, 'ans.txt' is the answer.